blund/bl-audio/README.md

 https://github.com/user-attachments/assets/8af8bb0a-924c-4b65-9270-89031b691841

-*The example program for for the Teensy.*
+*The example program for for the Teensy, featuring the scale from Ocaria of Time.*

 ## Further Work
  - Implement more effects (filters, reverb, distortion, etc)
+ - Sample playback on the Teensy
  - Fix fft (currently broken)
  - Refine APIs
  - Lua scripting